cluelessfr/myMusic/README.md

 # myMusic

-myMusic is a Windows desktop app for downloading a Spotify track as a local MP3 file.
+myMusic is a Windows desktop app that uses a Spotify track link to find a matching song and save it as a local MP3 file.

 Paste a Spotify track link, click download, and myMusic saves a tagged MP3 to your computer.